 Alternatively, you can view extracts specifically relevant to your electrical supplies below:

-The official electrical contractor will not be held responsible for any losses should the Exhibitor’s Contractor connect any equipment other than air conditioning to the generated supply.
+The official electrical supplier will not be held responsible for any losses should the Exhibitor’s Contractor connect any equipment other than air conditioning to the generated supply.

 The installation of air conditioning units to meeting rooms or other internal areas on Exhibition stands which result in the discharge of hot air into the Exhibition halls are not permitted.
-However, if Exhibitors wish to comfort cool these areas they must provide designs and installations that avoid the discharge of hot air into the internal hall area.
-All proposed systems must be approved by the Organiser prior to installation.
+The official Air Conditioning supplier is able to offer cooling solutions for exhibition stands, and is the only supplier permitted to do so.